Introduction to Historic O&CSS Videos

-This page contains a selection of historic video clips.
-Pride of place goes to the first short clip of the 1928 Varsity Match at Weymouth, which Cambridge won 38½-25½.
-This victory initiated a series of six successive wins for Cambridge, in the times of Stewart Morris, Peter Scott, and John Winter.
-Pathe News announce the event as the 8th Varsity Match, but it was in fact the 12th match.
-Three matches were sailed in 1912-14 before the 1st World War, and the fixture re-started again in 1920 at Oulton Broad.
+This page displays a selection of historic O&CSS videos.
+The first short clip is of the 1928 Varsity Match at Weymouth, which Cambridge won 38½-25½.
+That victory initiated a series of six successive wins for Cambridge – in the times of Stewart Morris, Peter Scott, and John Winter.
+Pathé News announce the event as the 8th Varsity Match, but it was in fact the 12th match.
+There were three matches in 1912-14 before the 1st World War, and the fixture re-started in 1920 at Oulton Broad.

 1928 Clip Details and Some History

-The two-minute clip has been edited from a five-minute Pathe News clip that contained quite a lot of repetitive material.
-Some of the original audio comments were inaccurate, so the commentary has been replaced (though it incorrectly states that the order of appearance of the teams is not known, and that there is a minder in each boat – actually a second undergraduate crew).
-The start of the clip shows the teams: Oxford first (names unknown); Cambridge second (G C Tozer, F P Usborne, O A Jones, P A Tritton, P M Munroe, S H Morris).
-The racing was two boats a side with three undergraduates in a boat – each taking their turn at helming over the six races.
-It was not until 1930 that the match standardised on three boats a side; in 1937 that scoring adopted the ‘9¼, 8, etc.’ points system; and in 1961 that the result was decided on races won.
+The two-minute clip was produced by editing a five-minute Pathé News clip that contained quite a lot of repetitive material.
+Some of the original audio comments were inaccurate, so the clip incorporates a new commentary.
+This new commentary incorrectly states that the order of appearance of the teams is not known, and that there is a minder in each boat.
+The start of the clip shows the Oxford team first (names unknown) and Cambridge second (G C Tozer, F P Usborne, O A Jones, P A Tritton, P M Munroe, S H Morris).
+The racing was two boats a side and three undergraduates crewed in each of the two boats – taking their turn at helming over the six races.
+In 1930 the match standardised on three boats a side.
+In 1937 the ‘9¼, 8, etc.’ points system was adopted.
+From 1961 races won rather than overall points have decided the result.

 How to Control the Video Players